Top of main content

 Key takeaways

-Chart of the week – Decomposing 2025 stock market returns
+Chart of the week – A bonanza year for markets

 Market Spotlight

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
 Past performance does not predict future returns.
 The level of yield is not guaranteed and may rise or fall in the future.
 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector, or security.
 Diversification does not ensure a profit or protect against loss.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
-Source: HSBC Asset Management, Bloomberg, Macrobond.
-Data as at 7.30am UK time 28 November 2025.
+Source: HSBC Asset Management, Bloomberg, Macrobond, *Private Credit: Latest available data from Bloomberg Debt Private Equity Index.
+Data as at 7.30am UK time 19 December 2025.

 Lens on…

 Past performance does not predict future returns.
 The level of yield is not guaranteed and may rise or fall in the future.
 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector, or security.
 Diversification does not ensure a profit or protect against loss.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Index returns assume reinvestment of all distributions and do not reflect fees or expenses.
 You cannot invest directly in an index.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
-Costs may vary with fluctuations in the exchange rate.
 Source: HSBC Asset Management.
-Macrobond, Bloomberg, OECD.AI.
-Data as at 7.30am UK time 28 November 2025.
+Macrobond, Bloomberg.
+Data as at 7.30am UK time 19 December 2025.

 Key Events and Data Releases